and welcome to episode number 152.167.123 of Prefix Verbs Explained. #feelingisthenewcounting

 This was our look at ansprechen, and even though none of the meanings is a must have, you’ll definitely hear it in every day life from now on.

-As always, if you have any questions or suggestions , just leave me a comment.
+And of course, if you have any questions or suggestions , just leave me a comment.

 I hope you liked it and see you next time.